noalerch/quacksim/README.md

 # Quacksim

-Quacksim is a Rust library for parallel, high-performance 2D simulations.
+Quacksim is a Rust project for parallel, high-performance 2D simulations of agent-based population models.

 The library provides:

-- A flat, row-major grid.
+- A flat row-major grid.
 - Parallel cell and agent updates with Rayon.
 - Immutable world views during parallel stages.
 - Deterministic command collection order for all worker counts.